 I often encourage women to use the edging technique for a more intense, full-bodied orgasm or a blended climax.
 Still, the same technique can help you extend your sexual performance time.
 When you are close to orgasm, stop and wait a minute or two to allow your breathing to return to normal and much of the sensations to fade.
 (You can always manually or orally please your partner so you aren’t awkwardly waiting around.)
 Then, pick back up slowly to extend your time of fun together.
 Everyone has an “ejaculatory inevitability” or point at which orgasm will happen, so this technique trains the body to delay that cliffhanger from falling off the edge too early.

 Bring in reinforcements

 Not only does a condom work to prevent pregnancy and STIs, it provides a barrier that slightly reduces the penis’ sensation during sex.
 If you’re using a popular brand like Durex or Trojan, swap it out for a thicker condom to serve as a desensitizer for the act.
 But whatever you do, don’t double-bag.
 You can also consider using a ‘delay spray’, which only requires a few quick sprays before hopping in bed.
 This endurance enhancer is like Novocaine for your penis, so it decreases the sensitivity that leads to quick climax.

 P.S.
-To learn the 3 steps for a better stamina, then I recommend checking the course created by Aaron Wilcoxxx: “3Step Stamina”, Aaron was once an adult fill actor, recognized by his ability to stay hard for impressive periods of times.
+To learn the steps for a better stamina, then I recommend checking the course Last Longer Tonight.